microsoft/connected-fleet-refarch/README.md

 1. **Integration with Dataverse, Power Platform and Dynamics 365 Field Service** - Leveraging the out of box entities of D365 Field Service to store IoT Devices, Assets and Alerts for vehicle events.

-This sample code provides the following services:
+This sample code contains the follwing capabilities:

 - Test client
   - Sample MQTT client that transmits telemetry for 5 test devices with realistic sample data per vehicle